Distribution Steering for Discrete-Time Uncertain Ensemble Systems: Conclusions

 \section{Conclusions}

-Distribution steering is a fundamental challenge in stochastic control and swarm robotics.
-In conventional distribution steering problems, the uncertainty of the system state is represented by a probability distribution, typically assumed to be Gaussian.
-However, considering steering large groups of swarm robots, the distribution characterizes the entire group's system state, making strict Gaussian assumptions inadequate~\cite{biswal2020stabilization, biswal2021decentralized}.

-In this paper, we tackle the control of a large group of agents through a generalized distribution steering problem.
+In this paper, we have addressed the control of a large group of agents through a generalized distribution steering problem.
 We present a novel formulation for the dynamics of the ensemble system.
 Unlike traditional approaches, this distribution steering problem does not rely on assuming Gaussian distributions for the system states or the parameters.
-Instead, we require the existence of finite power moments up to order $2n$, where $n$ is some positive integer.
-To our knowledge, this algorithm is the first viable solution for the distribution steering of a large swarm robot group governed by general ODE systems with uncertainty in the system parameter.
+Instead, we only require the existence of finite power moments up to order $2n$, where $n$ is some positive integer.
+To our knowledge, this algorithm is the first viable solution for the distribution steering of a large swarm robot group governed by linear ODE systems with uncertainty in the system parameter.

-Furthermore, the findings of this paper highlight the effectiveness of power moments in tackling infinite-dimensional stochastic control problems.
-By utilizing power moments, we represent both the uncertainty of the system parameter and the agents' distribution as a whole.
-This leads to a significant simplification in propagating the system state during the control process.
-Power moments also serve as compact representations of the distribution's macroscopic properties.
-As evidenced in the preceding numerical examples, the moment system of order $2n=4$ provides an accurate approximation of the original system, with our algorithm yielding a terminal distribution that closely matches the desired distribution.

-Looking forward, future research will aim to extend the results of this paper to multiple-dimensional systems.
+Looking forward, future research will aim to extend the results of this paper to multiple-dimensional and/or nonlinear systems.
 However, such an extension poses major challenges.
-Ensuring the existence of the control inputs, namely, control inputs with non-negative probability density functions, poses a significant hurdle necessitating the application of tools from real algebraic geometry, e.g., Positivstellens{\"a}tze.
+Ensuring the existence of the control inputs, namely, control inputs with non-negative probability density functions, poses a significant hurdle necessitating the application of tools from real algebraic geometry, e.g., Positivstellensatz.

-\begin{IEEEbiography}[{ }]{Guangyu Wu} (S'22) received the B.E. degree from Northwestern Polytechnical University, Xi’an, China, in 2013, and two M.S. degrees, one in control science and engineering from Shanghai Jiao Tong University, Shanghai, China, in 2016, and the other in electrical engineering from the University of Notre Dame, South Bend, USA, in 2018.

-He is currently pursuing the Ph.D. degree at Shanghai Jiao Tong University.
-His research interests include the moment problem and its applications to stochastic filtering, distribution steering, system identification and statistics.
-He is a reviewer of Automatica, IEEE Control Systems Letters, IEEE Conference on Decision and Control.